andreas-glaser/qbak/README.md

 ## Why qbak?

 Have you ever found yourself editing important files or directories and wanting to create a quick local backup first?
 You know the routine: `cp myconfig.conf backup-myconfig.conf` or something similar.
-But then you realize your backup naming lacks consistency—no timestamps, no predictable convention, just ad-hoc names that become meaningless over time.
+But then you realize your backup naming lacks consistency-no timestamps, no predictable convention, just ad-hoc names that become meaningless over time.

 That's exactly where `qbak` comes in.
 It's a super simple tool designed for lightning-fast local backups with a consistent, timestamped naming convention.
 Nothing more, nothing less.
 Just the backup utility you wish you'd had all along.

 ## Features

-- **Zero-config** – runs with sensible defaults; no config files required
+- **Zero-config** - runs with sensible defaults; no config files required
-- **Safe & atomic** – never overwrite existing data; fail loudly on errors
+- **Safe & atomic** - never overwrite existing data; fail loudly on errors
-- **Cross-platform** – primary target is Linux; works on macOS and Windows (WSL) too
+- **Cross-platform** - primary target is Linux; works on macOS and Windows (WSL) too
-- **Tiny static binary** – single executable with no dependencies
+- **Tiny static binary** - single executable with no dependencies
-- **Fast** – efficient file operations with progress indication for large operations
+- **Fast** - efficient file operations with progress indication for large operations

 ## Installation